leondzn/pinoy-flavor/README.md

 A Crusader Kings III mod that adds authentic Philippine cultural flavor for the **Tagalog**, **Bisayan**, and **Iloko** cultures.

 Out of the box, CK3 assigns generic Austronesian, Sanskrit, or Dravidian labels to Philippine rulers and their courts.
 This mod overrides those with historically grounded Filipino terms drawn from pre-colonial Philippine society.
+It also expands the vanilla name pools for all three cultures with dictionary-verified personal names and historically attested dynasty names.

 ---